criswell/circle-stats/README.md

 pip install --user -r requirements.txt
 ```

+Additionally, the current template files require [ChartJS](http://chartjs.org/),
+but they load it dynamically when the page loads.

 Once these are installed, then simply execute the scripts in this repository.

 # Usage

 Setup a config json file.
 See [sample-config.js](sample-config.js) for an
-example of the configurtion file.
+example of the configuration file.

 Init the database: